 Image by IndiaPictures UIG via Getty Images

-Historic happenings here included two conferences of Indian and British political leaders in the lead-up to Independence.
-Today the lodge houses a postdoctoral humanities research centre, whose 180,000-volume library occupies the old ballroom, dining room and drawing room.
+The rest of the huge, grey sandstone building houses a postdoctoral humanities research centre, whose 180,000-volume library occupies the old ballroom and more.
 The well-manicured gardens make a nice stroll even if you don't take the house tour.
-The lodge is 3.5km west of Scandal Point: fork left 100m after the Oberoi Cecil hotel, go 800m to the lodge gate, then 500m more to the lodge itself.
+The lodge is 3.5km west of Scandal Point: from the Oberoi Cecil hotel you can cross the grounds of the building's predecessor Peterhof (rebuilt after a 1981 fire as a not-quite-grand hotel), descend past a small aviary to the lodge gate (around 800m), then climb 500m more through mature woodland to the lodge itself.